-- 30. Modify Section 3.8.1.8 Transportation Goal by including "active transportation such as" immediately following "abutting municipalities by." - 31.
-Delete Section 3.9.1 Community, Cultural and Recreation Objectives in its entirety and replace it with the following: - "3.9.1 Community, Cultural and Recreation Objectives - 3.9.1.1 To cooperate with other agencies and levels of government in the provision of educational, cultural, recreational, protection, emergency management, environmental, health and social welfare facilities and services in response to the needs of the Township.
+- 38. Modify Section 3.9.1.8 Transportation Objectives by including "active transportation such as" immediately following "abutting municipalities by." - 39.
+Delete Section 3.10.1 Community, Cultural and Recreation Objectives in its entirety and replace it with the following: - "3.10.1 Community, Cultural and Recreation Objectives - 3.10.1.1 To meaningfully engage with Indigenous communities, other agencies and levels of government in the provision of educational, cultural, recreational, protection, emergency management, environmental, health and social welfare facilities and services in response to the needs of the Township.

-- 3.9.1.2 To support and encourage the provision of more accommodative housing for people with disabilities. - 3.9.1.3 To ensure passive and active recreation facilities are provided in areas of population concentration consistent with the needs of the residents. - 3.9.1.4 To encourage the development, in conjunction with other municipalities and agencies, of a waterfront trail and linear open space systems along waterbodies. - 3.9.1.5 To grow and enhance the Township's community identity by promoting its natural and cultural heritage features and through providing active and safe public spaces as well as exceptional recreational opportunities that appeal to all ages and skill levels. - 3.9.1.6 To encourage and foster public awareness, participation, and involvement in the conservation of cultural heritage resources. - 3.9.1.7 To promote the use of environmentally sensitive areas and associated open space elements for passive recreation and educational purposes. - 3.9.1.8 To recognize, preserve and enhance the natural and cultural heritage of the Township including the built environment, the archaeological record and notable landscape elements that are present throughout the Township. - 3.9.1.9 To continue beautification efforts in the Township's parks and streetscapes to enhance their overall appearance and create focal points in the community. - 3.9.1.10 To accommodate and maintain the system of publicly accessible parks, nature trails, and other green spaces to increase contact with the natural environment." - 32.
-Delete Section 3.10.1.2 in its entirety and replace with the following:
+- 3.10.1.2 To support and encourage the provision of more accommodative housing for people with disabilities. - 3.10.1.3 To ensure passive and active recreation facilities are provided in areas of population concentration consistent with the needs of the residents. - 3.10.1.4 To encourage the development, in conjunction with other municipalities and agencies, of a waterfront trail and linear open space systems along waterbodies. - 3.10.1.5 To grow and enhance the Township's community identity by promoting its natural and cultural heritage features and through providing active and safe public spaces as well as exceptional recreational opportunities that appeal to all ages and skill levels. - 3.10.1.6 To encourage and foster public awareness, participation, and involvement in the conservation of cultural heritage resources. - 3.10.1.7 To promote the use of environmentally sensitive areas and associated open space elements for passive recreation and educational purposes. - 3.10.1.8 To recognize, preserve and enhance the natural and cultural heritage of the Township including the built environment, the archaeological record and notable landscape elements that are present throughout the Township. - 3.10.1.9 To continue beautification efforts in the Township's parks and streetscapes to enhance their overall appearance and create focal points in the community. - 3.10.1.10 To accommodate and maintain the system of publicly accessible parks, nature trails, and other green spaces to increase contact with the natural environment." - 40.
+Delete Section 3.11.1.2 in its entirety and replace with the following:

-- "3.10.1.2 Promoting active transportation principles, including a road system which accommodates the needs of pedestrians and cyclists as well as the requirement of motorists, with due regard for the design of the streetscape and pedestrian safety; and" - 33a.
-Delete the word "Municipal" from the title of Section 3.11 Municipal

-Cooperation and Coordination Goal, and delete the existing wording in its entirety and replace with the following:
+- "3.11.1.2 Promoting active transportation principles, including a road system which accommodates the needs of pedestrians and cyclists as well as the requirement of motorists, with due regard for the design of the streetscape and pedestrian safety;" - 41.
+Modify Section 3.11.1 Implementation Objectives by adding the following new subsection: - "3.11.1.4 Promoting urban agriculture, healthy and local food access in walkable distances in settlement areas. - 42.
+Modify Section 3.12.1.2 Renewable Energy and Energy Conservation Objectives by removing it in its entirety and replace with the following: